Garth Brooks: Country Legend Returning To Kansas City For First Time In A Decade

 — KansasCityDailyNews (@KansasDailyNews) March 22, 2017

-It has now been reported that the Country Music Hall of Famer will be taking the World Tour to Kansas City, Missouri.
-According to The Boot, Brooks will reportedly play at the Sprint Center on May 6 at 7:30 p.m.
-Per usual, Yearwood will also be accompanying her husband on stage as Brooks’ “special guest.”
+It has now been reported that the Country Music Hall of Famer will be taking the world tour to Kansas City, Missouri.
+According to the Boot, Brooks will reportedly play at the Sprint Center on May 6 at 7:30 p.m.
+Yearwood will also be accompanying her husband on stage as Brooks’ “special guest.”

 It will mark Brooks’ first performance in Kansas City in nearly a decade.
 He has also confirmed the news on his Twitter account.